The Mining CFSG: Learn best practices in mining geostatistics| Training course

 – Mining engineers

-– Engineers in environment, civil engineering, metallurgy, materials
+– Engineers in the environment, civil engineering, metallurgy, materials

 – Governmental agencies